hexinfra/gorox/hemi/README.md

   * classic/  - Place standard Hemi components,
   * contrib/  - Place community contributed Hemi components,
+  * library/  - Place general purpose libraries,
+  * procmgr/  - A process manager for programs using Hemi.

+The following sub directories are programs that use the Hemi Engine:

   * hemicar/  - A prototype program that is used to develop and test Hemi,
-  * library/  - Place general purpose libraries,
-  * procmgr/  - A process manager for programs using Hemi,
-  * toolkit/  - Place useful commands,
-  * website/  - A program that hosts the Gorox official website.
+  * hemiweb/  - A program that hosts the Gorox official website.

+And something useful:

+  * toolkit/  - Place useful commands.

 Architecture